mortael/script.skinshortcuts/resources/docs/advanced/Templates.md

 Would set the property `$SKINSHORTCUTS[leftartwork]`to the value of `5` if any of the three rules match.

 By default, this property will match if any of the rules match.
-To only match the property if all of the rules match, include `<match>all</match>` as a sub element.
+To only match the property if all the rules match, include `<match>all</match>` as a sub element.

 Note, when setting a property based on multiple elements, you /must/ specify the propertyValue you want assigned - you cannot assign the property to the value of the menu items element that you are checking against.